Slooogen/CSE412Project/README.md

 npm install express mongoose body-parser

 run node app.js
-it should provided a address that you can open it in the browser
+it should provide a address that you can open it in the browser